Lois39/Lois39/README.md

 ## 🚀 About Me
-I'm a Junior frontend web developer
+I'm a frontend web developer

 ## 🔗 Links